slint-ui/slint/tools/lsp/README.md

 1. Make vim recognize the `.slint` files with the correct file type

+Install the `hunger/vim-slint` plugin.

-In your vim configuration file (for example `~/.vimrc`) add the following to enable the automatic recognition when opening `.slint` files:
+Alternatively you can add the following to your vim configuration file (e.g. `vimrc`) to enable automatic recognition of `.slint` files:

 ```
 autocmd BufEnter *.slint :setlocal filetype=slint